docker-flow/docker-flow-proxy/article.md

 Now we have the four servers up and running.
 The first one (*proxy*) is already provisioned so let us setup the Swarm cluster on the other three servers.

-Besides Swarm itself, we'll run [Registrator](https://github.com/gliderlabs/registrator) on all nodes of the cluster.
-It will monitor Docker events and store service information we need in Consul.
+Besides Swarm itself, we'll run [Registrator](https://github.com/gliderlabs/registrator) and [Consul](https://www.consul.io/) on all nodes of the cluster.
+Registrator will monitor Docker events and store service information we need in Consul.

 ```bash
 vagrant ssh proxy